sanatrath123/Travel-Book_Odisha/README.md

 ## What I've Done So Far

-### Created landing page, completed Auth, Cart, and FavList, and UI parts.
+### Created landing page, completed Auth, Cart, and FavList,Searchbar and UI parts.
+### user can crud the cart and favourite rooms , and each user have separate cart and favlsit in database

 ## Tech Stack Used
-### React.js, Redux Toolkit, React Router DOM, shadcn(ui library), Appwrite for Auth.
+### React.js, Redux Toolkit,React-hook-form , React Router DOM, shadcn(ui library), Appwrite for Auth.

-## Next Features to Add: a payment page, search bar, and filtering.
+## Next Features to Add: a payment page,  and filtering.
 Finally, deploy.